shades-of-prakash/Document-Based-Q-A-System-Using-Langchain-Streamlit-and-Mistral-AI/README.md

 ## **Example Interaction**
 1. Upload `unit-1.pdf` through the Streamlit UI.
-2. Enter a question like **"What is machine learning?"**.
+2. Enter a question like **"What is machine learning?"**
-3. The system will retrieve the relevant context and generate an answer using Mistral AI.
+3. The system retrieves the relevant context and generates an answer using Mistral AI.

 ---